 Multisyllabic Words

 Free 4th grade multisyllabic words worksheets.
-Free printable 4th grade vocabulary and word analysis worksheets.
-Nine weeks covering syllable division, prefixes, suffixes, Greek and Latin roots, context clues, and multiple-meaning words.
+Free printable 4th grade multisyllabic words worksheets.
+Nine weeks covering syllable types, prefixes, suffixes, root and base words, Greek and Latin roots, context clues, multiple-meaning words, integrated word-attack strategies, and a cumulative assessment — all aligned to Common Core RF.4.3 and L.4.4.

 What's Included